tungstenfabric/tf-transitional-contrail-docs/doc/feature-guide/service-instance-health-check.rst

 #.
-Complete the fields to define the permissions for the health check, see `TableÂ 41`_ .
+Complete the fields to define the permissions for the health check, see `Table 41`_ .

    .. _Table 41: